razorpay/i18nify/packages/i18nify-js/README.md

 Embrace the linguistic landscape of our world. getAllLocales is your guide to the rich tapestry of languages that paint our global village. 🌐📚

+#### getDefaultLocaleByCountry(countryCode)

-**getDefaultLocaleByCountry(countryCode):** 📌 Pinpoint Precision.
+📌 Pinpoint Precision.
 When precision matters, getDefaultLocaleByCountry is your meticulous matchmaker, pairing country codes with their default locales.
 This function is like having a linguistic concierge for each country, ensuring you deliver the right cultural context straight out of the box.
 From the bustling streets of Tokyo to the serene fjords of Norway, setting the scene for your users has never been more accurate. 🎯✨

 ##### Examples